Sport in Israel: Rugby

 Rugby union is a minor sport brought to the country by British soldiers during the Mandate era.
 The first game post-independence was in 1951, organized by Leo Camron.
 A wave of immigration from English speaking countries, and France, since 1967 renewed interest in the sport, particularly in areas with large English-speaking populations such as Ra'anana and Jerusalem.
 A national league was set up in 1972, and the Israel Rugby Union (now Rugby Israel) formed in 1975.
 Israel's first international match was away to Switzerland on 25 May 1981, and ended 9–9.
 The Israel Union joined the International Rugby Board in 1988.
 Rugby union has also featured at the Maccabiah Games since 1981.
 Israel has entered the Rugby World Cup Sevens.

 The women's rugby league in Israel consists of two teams in Tel Aviv, two in Haifa and one each in Jerusalem, Galilee and Ra’anana.
 An eighth club is scheduled to open in Beersheba in October 2019.

 Kibbutz Yizre'el has been a big centre of Rugby in Israel after a group of South African Olim made a push to make the game bigger in the country.

+Snooker

+The Israel Snooker and Pool Association (ISPA) is the governing body of snooker in Israel, and organizes the country's tournaments in the sport.
+Israel hosted the EBSA European 6 Reds Snooker Championship in 2019 after Shachar Ruberg had won the tournament the previous year.

+The Israeli-Scottish professional snooker player Eden Sharav represented Israel at the World Snooker Tour in the 2018-19 to 2020-21 seasons after previously having played under the Scottish flag.